History of fantasy: Romances

 One English romance is The Faerie Queene of Edmund Spenser.
-The poem is deeply allegorical and allusive.
-Leaving allegory aside, however, the action is that of a typical knightly romance, involving knightly duels, and combats against giants and sorcerers.
-That is probably the first work in which most of the characters are not men, but elves (although the difference seems to be rather little).
-There are mentioned also the wars between goblins and elf, which were destined to have a great future in fantastic fiction.

-The tale of Don Quixote deeply satirized the conventions of the romance, and helped bring about the end of this time of romance, although assisted by other historical trends in fiction.
-Nevertheless, large subgenres of the field of fantasy have sprung from the romance genre, either directly or through their imitation by latter fantasy writer William Morris.

 The Enlightenment

 Literary fairy tales, such as were written by Charles Perrault (1628 – 1703), and Madame d'Aulnoy (c.1650 – 1705), became very popular, early in the Age of Enlightenment.
 Many of Perrault's tales became fairy tale staples, and influenced latter fantasy as such.
 Indeed, when Madame d'Aulnoy termed her works contes de fée (fairy tales), she invented the term that is now generally used for the genre, thus distinguishing such tales from those involving no marvels.
 This would influence later writers, who took up the folk fairy tales in the same manner, in the Romantic era.